 The organization referred to in this article is NSF International, formerly the National Sanitation Foundation.
 It is separate from the National Science Foundation.
 Founded in 1944, it exists to provide third-party testing and validation of products available to the public.
 Directly from their website:

 Founded in 1944, our mission is to protect and improve global human health.
 Manufacturers, regulators and consumers look to NSF International to develop public health standards and certifications that help protect food, water, consumer products, and the environment.
 As an independent, accredited organization, NSF tests, audits, and certifies products and systems as well as provide education and risk management.

-Public health and environmental standards
+NSF International sets and tests public health and environmental safety standards

 In the majority of U.S. states, virtually every product in a commercial kitchen is NSF certified.
-Examples: sinks, dishwashers, cutting boards, etc..
+Examples: sinks, dishwashers, small appliances, cutting boards, etc..
 The standards are important for sanitation purposes; without standards, safety would be virtually impossible to manage and control.

 So, how are products certified?

-NSF International Certification
+The NSF Certification Process